 Children are referred to Faithful Friends by a parent or caregiver who believes the child’s life will be enriched by additional caring relationships.
 Parents hear about Faithful Friends from schools or other agencies that serve children.

 In 1991, Duncan Campbell set out to determine the best way to transform the most vulnerable children’s lives.
-He was determined to find a way to help children that were grounded in solid research, was focused on quantifiable results and considered the return on investment.
+He was determined to find a way to help children that was grounded in solid research, was focused on quantifiable results, and considered the return on investment.
 A two-year research project identified that the best way to create real change is to start working with children early and provide each of them with a long-term, consistent relationships with caring adults.

 Based on these findings, Duncan founded Friends of the Children in 1993.
 Over the last 20 years, Friends of the Children – Portland has grown has served more than 425 children.